 What To Bring

-- Sturdy sports sandals: with back straps (ie. Keens/Crocs) or gym shoes to protect feet from injury.
-NO open-toes sandals or flip-flops, please!
+- Sturdy sports sandals with back straps (ie. Keens/Crocs) or gym shoes: to protect feet from injury.
+NO open-toed sandals or flip-flops, please!

-- Sun screen & bug spray: We will spend much of our time in the forest, but sunscreen will be important for field games.
-Please apply both before you arrive & our counselors will re-apply as needed throughout the day.
+- Sunscreen & bug spray: We will spend much of our time in the forest, but sunscreen will be important for field games.
+Please apply both before you arrive & our counselors will re-apply as needed throughout the day; spray is easiest for us to apply.

 - A hat: to keep the sun off of delicate faces.

-- A rain jacket: Camp adventures will not be stopped by rain.
+- A rain jacket or poncho: Camp adventures will not be stopped by rain.
 We will seek shelter during lightning or severe weather.

-- A plastic water bottle: Proper hydration keeps our campers happy and cool.
+- A lightweight reusable water bottle: Proper hydration keeps our campers happy and cool.
 We will refill the bottles throughout the day.
 BPA-free water bottles are sold in our camp store.

 *If a child forgets their lunch, CWP will call the listed contact person.
 Lunch can be dropped off or CWP will provide a pre-packaged lunch for a fee of $5.00.